Sidd293/rotator/README.md

 # rotator
+# AN OPEN SOURCE JAVASCRIPT LIBRARY TO ANIMATE ROTATION TO ANY WEB PAGE ELEMENT

 hello this is Siddhartha Bajpai here i present my rotator.js javaScript library, now you can animate the components in your html page with just a line of code